-In \ac{DML} methods, the training can be distributed entirely between the devices, which represents the decentralized architecture; or it can be done jointly by a central \ac{PS} and the devices, which represents the centralized architecture.
-In this paper, we focus on the centralized architecture within \ac{DML} because it provides strong guarantees in terms of communication bandwidth, latency, parameter update frequency, and desired fault tolerance~\cite{bennun2018survey}.
-Fig.~\ref{fig:distr_arch} shows the centralized architecture, in which the $K$ devices communicate only with the \ac{PS}, which has higher computational power than the other devices and is not necessarily represented by a single server (see ~\cite[Section 7]{bennun2018survey} for other \ac{PS} infrastructures).
-Notice that the centralized architecture with \ac{PS} is similar to the operation of current cellular networks, Wi-Fi, and \ac{IoT} networks with a central controller, which could be an app, router, or an \ac{IoT} device.
+In \ac{DML} methods, the training can be distributed entirely across the devices, which represents the decentralized architecture; or it can be done jointly by a central \ac{PS} and the devices, which represents the centralized architecture.
+In this survey, we focus on the centralized architecture within \ac{DML} because it provides strong guarantees in terms of communication bandwidth usage, latency, parameter update frequency, and desired fault tolerance~\cite{bennun2018survey}.
+Figure~\ref{fig:problemdesc} shows the centralized architecture, in which the $K$ devices communicate only with the \ac{PS}, which usually has higher computational power than the other devices and is not necessarily represented by a single server (see ~\cite[Section 7]{bennun2018survey} for other \ac{PS} infrastructures).
+Notice that the centralized architecture with \ac{PS} is similar to the operation of current cellular networks, Wi-Fi, and \ac{IoT} networks with a central controller that could be an app, router, or an \ac{IoT} device.
 In \ac{DML}, the training goal is global, i.e, all the participating devices have a common goal.

-The purpose of this section is to introduce the basic concepts in \ac{DML}, which we will use, and will refer to, often in the rest of the paper, especially for what concerns the mathematical concepts of \ac{ML} and their relation to wireless communication protocols.
-In the following, we discuss the goal of \ac{CML} methods before specifically explaining the goal of \ac{DML} methods, and then we introduce \ac{FL} methods.
+The purpose of this section is to introduce the basic concepts in \ac{DML}, which we will use and will refer to often in the rest of the survey, especially for what concerns the mathematical concepts of \ac{ML} and their relation to wireless communication protocols.
+In the following, we discuss the learning goal of \ac{CML} methods before specifically explaining the learning goal of \ac{DML} methods, and then we introduce \ac{FL} methods.